mycordaapp/tasks/README.md

 should ideally be a simple wrapper over the underlying toolset.
 The key insight is that all tasks expose a similar API and can be thought of as Lego style building block.

+This library also implements a standard framework (the LoggingContext) to manage [logging](docs/logging.md) .
+Its likely this will be broken out into its own library in the future.

 There are also higher level services that build on these tasks, for example the task [Http Remoting](https://github.com/mycordaapp/tasks-http#readme) toolkit lets clients call tasks on remote servers using http(s) standards for data transfer and security.